 The British government travel website is not too alarmist about Panama suggesting that all but a few areas are unsafe to travel, particularly down near the Colombian border which is possibly one of the unsafest travel areas in the World!

-The US Govt are a little more cautious about travel to Panama citing a few more areas that are currently deemed unsafe such as the Mosquito coast area.
+The US are a little more cautious about travel to Panama citing a few more areas that are currently deemed unsafe such as the Mosquito coast area.

 We consider Panama a safe country for backpackers but solo travel safety precautions should always be taken no matter which country you are visiting.

-Budget Accommodation in Panama
+Cheap Accommodation in Panama City